GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-08.md

 ![a value within a certain scope](images/rust-08-04.webp)

 But there are always special cases.
 For example, in Directed Acyclic Graphs (DAGs), we want to bypass the “one owner per value” rule.
 How do we handle that?
-We’ll explore that in the next lesson...
+We’ll explore that in the next article...